andsten/buildmenu/README.md

 - quick-help in the style of NERDTree (when pressing *?*)
 - support of other build systems like *SCons* and *GNU Make* (if feasible)

+See [Wiki](https://github.com/shirai07/buildmenu/wiki) for a screenshot of the Buildmenu plugin.

 ## Waf ##
 So far this plugin merely works with the *Waf* buildsystem http://code.google.com/p/waf.